rintoandrews90/FileOperations/README.md

-Delete all contents of Directory
+Delete all contents of Directory Path

 ```swift